 Which seminaries or divinity schools are the most common destinations for Luther graduates?

 Our graduates have gone on to study at seminaries and divinity schools near and far.
-Many Luther alumni have attended ELCA institutions such as Luther Seminary, The Lutheran School of Theology at Chicago, Wartburg Theological Seminary, Trinity Lutheran Seminary, and Lutheran Theological Seminary at Philadelphia.
+Many Luther alumni have attended ELCA institutions such as Luther Seminary, The Lutheran School of Theology at Chicago, Wartburg Theological Seminary, Trinity Lutheran Seminary, and United Lutheran Seminary at Philadelphia.
 Others have studied at institutions not affiliated with the ELCA, including Harvard Divinity School, the University of Chicago Divinity School, Vanderbilt Divinity School, Princeton Theological Seminary, and Union Theological Seminary.

 Luther College offers students considering ministry financial assistance in several ways: